hughbrien/hiring-engineers/answers.md

 @all – this will send a notification to all members of your organization.
 @yourname – this will notify the specific user named ‘yourname’.
 @test@test.com this will send an email to test@test.com.

+Using aggregration key to link multiple events.
+This can be a nice use for correlation.
+Ingrations with AppDynamics could use the Transaction ID to reference multiple Snapshots.